20lives/dmote/doc/options.md

 A distance in mm.

 This is actually the distance between some pairs of corner posts, in the key mount’s frame of reference.
-It is therefore inaccurate.
+It is therefore inaccurate as a measure of wall thickness on the x-y plane.

 ##### Parameter `bevel`